Lest We Forget Art Show

 There is nothing like watching your art students flourish into professional artists.
 To be recognized for passion and love for what they do is a great honor for any artist.
 The Lest We Forget art show was an opportunity for Citizens of Maine artists to not only proudly represent themselves as artists and the Citizens of Maine Art Program but to also support other Maine artists from all over the state who share the same passion for art as they do.

-An art show is comparable to Christmas, it’s a big exciting event that takes months of planning, creating and framing all to be over in one day!
-All the excitement builds up and after a couple hours of conversation, posing for photos and having just one more dessert the event and excitement seems to come to an end.
-But it’s all worth it to see this much passion for art in a small group of devoted artists and this is where art differs from a holidays like Christmas, the creation and excitement for art never ends.
-The coolest thing about art is that you don’t need an event or holiday to celebrate and embrace it, it’s an everyday celebration.
+An art show is comparable to Christmas, it’s a big exciting event that takes months of planning, creating, and framing all to be over in one day!
+All the excitement builds up and after a couple of hours of conversation, posing for photos, and having just one more dessert the event, excitement seems to come to an end.
+But it’s all worth it to see this much passion for art in a small group of devoted artists.

-A group photo of artists; Renee Eddy, Florian Carlow and Dennis Jenkins, Jurors: Scott Curan and Shannon Gillespie and support staff; Courtney Maynard and Art Teacher; Erika Ducharme
+A group photo of artists, Renee Eddy, Florian Carlow, and Dennis Jenkins, Jurors Scott Curran and Shannon Gillespie, support staff, Courtney Maynard, and Art Teacher, Erika Ducharme

-Thank you to all who came to the art show to support Citizens of Maine and the artists who put forth such wonderful artwork that Citizens of Maine got to enjoy.
+Thank you to all who came to the Lest We Forget art show to support Citizens of Maine and the artists who put forth such wonderful artwork that Citizens of Maine got to enjoy.
 The event was pleasant and inspiring and we can’t wait to create more art for next year!